evkx/evkx.github.io/content/models/byd/atto_3/Atto_3/_index.md

 ## Drivetrain

 BYD Atto 3 has a front-wheel drive system supported by one motor on the front axle.
+The motor(s) used are [Induction Motors](../../../../technology/motors/asm/).

 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 175 mm.